This company is not yet accredited. To learn more, see reviews below or submit your own.

 One of the leading electronic manufacturers in the world, Sony is an international entertainment company with a branch of its development devoted to cameras and video recorders.

-- Cyber-shot cameras: Cyber-shot cameras have fixed lenses designed to deliver professional-grade images from a compact device.
+Cyber-shot cameras: Cyber-shot cameras have fixed lenses designed to deliver professional-grade images from a compact device.

-- α E-mount cameras: The α (Alpha) line of Sony cameras is designed to perform like DSLR cameras but without the hefty size and weight.
+α E-mount cameras: The α (Alpha) line of Sony cameras is designed to perform like DSLR cameras but without the hefty size and weight.
 Like full-size DSLR cameras, these cameras feature interchangeable lenses to adapt to the user’s need.

-- Lens-style cameras: Sony’s line of lens-style cameras link up with the user’s smartphone to extend the range and focus of the phone’s camera.
+Lens-style cameras: Sony’s line of lens-style cameras link up with the user’s smartphone to extend the range and focus of the phone’s camera.
 The user can also outfit this camera with compatible E-mount lenses.

-- Exmor sensor: One of the key features of Sony’s camera products is the Exmor sensor.
+Exmor sensor: One of the key features of Sony’s camera products is the Exmor sensor.
 This sensor lowers image noise to reduce grain, producing a clearer, more focused image.

-- G Master lenses: Sony’s latest G Master lenses are created for top-of-the-line performance.
+G Master lenses: Sony’s latest G Master lenses are created for top-of-the-line performance.
 They are designed for faster focus and comprehensive user control, and they are resistant to dust and moisture, making maintenance easier.

-- Best for Sony cameras are best for users who value versatility in performance and customization.
+Best for: Sony cameras are best for users who value versatility in performance and customization.

-Sony Cameras Company Profile
+Sony Cameras Company Information